+6.5.1.2.4.
 4, 2 & 1mm sieve fractions

-For the 4, 2 and 1mm fractions, data are required for species diversity and community structure analyses (total number of individuals and total weight per species), and for estimation of community production based on mean individual weights at the taxon group level (derived from total number of individuals and total weight per taxon group).

-- Sieved fractions are sorted following the procedures outlined above and all fauna are split into the relevant taxon groups. - At this stage 1 of 2 procedures can then be followed.
+For the 4, 2 and 1mm sieve fractions, data are required for species diversity and community structure analyses (total number of individuals and total weight per species), and for estimation of community production based on mean individual weights at the taxon group level (derived from total number of individuals and total weight per taxon group).
+Sieved fractions should be sorted following the procedures outlined above and all fauna are split into the relevant taxon groups.
+At this stage one of two different procedures can then be followed.
 The first procedure involves the animals being weighed twice, once for total weight per taxon group and once for total weight per species.
 Using the second procedure, animals are identified to species straight away and taxon group level data is extracted from the species diversity database by summing the total weights and total numbers of all species in a taxon group.
-Partners can use either procedure as long as the instructions outlined below are followed.
-Ideally Procedure One will be used.
+Partners can use either procedure so long as the instructions outlined below are followed.
+Ideally the first procedure is preferable.